The Color Purple (1985 film): Filming

-Music
+Soundtrack

 The Color Purple's film score was written by Quincy Jones, the first feature film directed by Spielberg for which John Williams did not compose the music.
 The score combines elements of classical and period jazz, blues, and gospel, and features several popular songs of the era.
-The track Miss Celie's Blues (Sister), performed in the film by the character Shug (Avery; dubbed by Táta Vega), later gained popularity as a concert piece.
+The track "Miss Celie's Blues (Sister)", performed in the film by the character Shug (Avery; dubbed by Táta Vega), later gained popularity as a concert piece.

 Due to his dual responsibilities as both producer and composer, Jones delegated many of the tasks to a team of eleven other musicians and arrangers.
 This led to a dispute during the Academy Awards over the nominees for Best Original Score.
 While Jones is the sole credited composer of the film, the nomination lists all twelve musicians (Jones, Chris Boardman, Jorge Calandrelli, Andraé Crouch, Jack Hayes, Jerry Hey, Randy Kerber, Jeremy Lubbock, Joel Rosenbaum, Caiphus Semenya, Fred Steiner and Rod Temperton).